redis/redis-doc/commands/zrange.md

 ZRANGE myzset 0 1 WITHSCORES
 ```

-This example shows how to query the sorted set by score, excluding the value `1` and up to inifinity, returning only the second element of the result:
+This example shows how to query the sorted set by score, excluding the value `1` and up to infinity, returning only the second element of the result:

 ```cli
 ZRANGE myzset (1 +inf BYSCORE LIMIT 1 1